 Login Failure Daemon (LFD)

 LFD is a process that periodically searches the most recent log file entries for login attempts made against your server that may have failed repeatedly in a short time.
-These attacks are commonly called “brute-force attacks,” the LFD process reacts swiftly to such patterns by blocking offending IPs.
+These attacks are called “brute-force attacks,” the LFD process reacts swiftly to such patterns by blocking offending IPs.

 DDoS Mitigation